This is my take on a Mexican Corn on the Cob Salad! It is full of flavor and can be ready in less than 30 minutes!

 It’s made with fresh sweet corn on the cob, Szeged seasoned chicken breasts, avocados, baby tomatoes, orange peppers and some chives.

 And it is topped with my homemade “Creamy Lemon Lime Vinaigrette” which makes for a very tasty carb and gluten free meal.

 The sweet corn and orange pepper give this salad a hint of sweetness!
-Mix that with this tangy dressing and you have yourself one great salad.
+Mix that with this tangy dressing and you have yourself one fantastic summer salad.

 As you may know I’m obsessed with “Szeged Chicken Rub” it’s so very versatile.
 I use it alot when I’m cooking chicken.

-Just be sure to only pour the vingarette overtop once your ready to eat it, otherwise you bare the chance of having mushy avocados.
+Just be sure to only pour the vinaigrette overtop once your ready to eat it, otherwise you bare the chance of having mushy avocados.

 Meal Prep Inspiration: Store in sealable containers for up to 3 days in the fridge, just make sure you are using firm avocados and not putting the dressing on top till your ready to eat.